top of page

 Erwin Ruud.jpg

-It is hard to imagine living without immediate access to hot water; but some people do it every day, and hot water heaters were not always a part of everyday existence.
-Here are some more interesting facts about the history of water heaters.
+It is hard to imagine living without immediate access to hot water, but some people do it daily, and water heaters are not always a part of everyday existence.

-• Before hot water heaters, people had to find natural ways to heat water, such as fire and hot springs.
+• Before water heaters, people had to find natural ways to heat water, such as fire and hot springs.

 Bet you didn't know?